int128/gradle-ssh-plugin/README.md

 #### Handle the result

-These methods raise an exception and stop the Gradle if error occurs.
+These methods raise an exception and stop Gradle if error occurs.

 Use SSH in the task